Diana Mason (doctor): Recognition

 In the 1977 Queen's Silver Jubilee and Birthday Honours, Mason was appointed an Officer of the Order of the British Empire, for services to the community.

 Personal life

 Mason met her husband, the playwright Bruce Mason, at Victoria University in 1940.
 They married in 1945 after Bruce returned to New Zealand from war service overseas and she had finished her medical degree.
-They had three children, Belinda, Julian and Rebecca.
-She and Bruce were well known in the arts and culture world in Wellington.
+They had three children.
+Their eldest daughter's memoir Unforgetting: a memoir records growing up in the Mason family.
+Diana and Bruce were well known in the arts and culture world in Wellington.

 She died in Wellington on 5 June 2007.